-Genes In Space - Your DNA Experiment In Space!
+Genes in Space - Your DNA Experiment in Space!

-Implementing "Genes in Space" in your classroom
+Implementing Genes in Space in your classroom

-Genes in Space is a FREE national contest where teachers and students participate in an authentic research experience with real-world outcomes.
-We invite you to design pioneering DNA experiments that address the challenges and opportunities of space flight and deep space exploration.

-The winning experiment will be conducted in space!
+Genes in SpaceTM is a free national contest where teachers and students participate in an authentic research experience with real-world outcomes.
+Design pioneering DNA experiments that address the challenges and opportunities of spaceflight and space exploration.
+The winning experiment will be conducted by astronauts aboard the International Space Station!

-Why bring the "Genes in Space" challenge to your classroom?
+Why bring the Genes in Space challenge to your classroom?

-• The contest pioneers DNA research in space:

-- Students' entries push the boundaries of DNA research in space, research that is critical for the next phase of space exploration. - Students can make a real contribution to space DNA research high school student and Genes in Space winner Anna-Sophia Boguraev designed the first PCR experiment ever conducted in space! - The contest is an authentic research experience: - Students think like scientists to solve a real-life problem. - Students are engaged and excited by this exercise. - Participation is simple and entirely FREE, no equipment or prior knowledge necessary. - The contest has real-world outcomes: - The winning experiment will be conducted in space! - Finalists present their project to scientists and astronauts at the International Space Station Research and Development Conference. - Finalists and their teachers receive travel awards to go to the ISS R&D conference and the winning team gets to go to the launch of their experiment. - The contest generates opportunities for mentorship and community: - Students participate in peer review and work together towards an optimum solution. - Teachers mentor students through the submission process and gain professional resources and development opportunities. - Finalists work with Harvard and MIT scientists to improve their proposals and present their ideas to the scientific community. - The contest develops essential skills and aligns to nationwide standards: - Students develop research and scientific communication skills to write a proposal based on specific evidence with meaningful justification from multiple sources. - Students review fundamental concepts related to DNA analysis. - Students think critically to link concepts bridging the biological and physical sciences. - Students practice the scientific method by constructing a hypothesis and designing an experiment to test it.
+- The contest pioneers DNA research in space: - Students' entries push the boundaries of DNA research in space, research that is critical for the next phase of space exploration. - Students can make a real contribution to space DNA research.
+For example, high school student and Genes in Space winner Anna-Sophia Boguraev designed the first PCR experiment ever conducted in space! - The contest is an authentic and self-driven research experience: - Students think like scientists to solve real-life problems. - Participants are engaged and excited by this student-led exercise. - o Participation is simple and entirely free, no equipment or prior knowledge necessary. - The contest has real-world outcomes: - The winning experiment will be conducted in space! - Finalists present their projects to scientists and astronauts at the International Space Station Research and Development Conference (ISS R&D). - Finalists and their teachers receive travel awards to go to the ISS R&D Conference and the winning team gets to go to the space launch of their experiment. - Student-led research yields meaningful findings: Anna-Sophia Boguraev is now the lead author of a peer-reviewed article in Nature Microgravity. - The contest generates opportunities for mentorship and community: - o Students participate in peer review and work together towards an optimum solution. - Teachers mentor students through the submission process and gain professional resources and development opportunities. - Finalists work with Harvard and MIT scientists to improve their proposals and present their ideas to the scientific community. - The contest develops essential skills and aligns to nationwide standards: - Students develop research and scientific communication skills to write a proposal based on specific evidence with meaningful justification from multiple sources. - Students review fundamental concepts related to DNA analysis. - o Students think critically to link concepts bridging the biological and physical sciences. - Students practice the scientific method by constructing a hypothesis and designing an experiment to test it. - See appendix for details on how Genes in Space integrates Common Core Learning Standards (CCLS) and Next Generation Science Standards (NGSS).